datenstrom/yellow/README.md

 2. Copy all files to your web hosting.
 3. Open your website in a web browser.

-All files are licensed under [GPLv2](https://opensource.org/licenses/GPL-2.0) unless stated otherwise.
+Licensed under [GPLv2](https://github.com/datenstrom/yellow/blob/master/LICENSE.md) unless stated otherwise.